top of page

 Cavalier skin can easily become dry.
 Purchase a mild & moisturizing shampoo.
 We have used Burt's Bees & Vet's+Best.
 These are very reasonably priced.
 Tip - if your dog gets itchy, try adding a tiny bit of coconut oil in their food bowl.

 Bath every 3-4 weeks.
-Between baths you can use deodorizing bath wipes.
-It's understandable you may need to bath more often through the puppy stages.
+Between baths, you can use deodorizing bath wipes.
+It's understandable you may need to bathe more often through the puppy stages.

 Here's something not mentioned often - Cavalier faces will grow bacteria due to their eye tearing.
 We also purchase eye/face wipes.
 You may want to wipe faces as often as every day.
 They get a bit of an unpleasant smell.
 We have heard that drinking distilled water will help as well.